fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-`IO` has **two** type parameters: it is a `Bifunctor` allowing the error type to
+`IO` has **two** type parameters: it has a `Bifunctor` allowing the error type to
 be an application specific ADT.
-Since we are on the JVM, and must interact with
+But because we are on the JVM, and must interact
-legacy libraries, a convenient type alias is provided that uses exceptions for
+with legacy libraries, a convenient type alias is provided that uses exceptions
-the error type:
+for the error type:

 {lang="text"}
 ~~~~~~~~
   type Task[A] = IO[Throwable, A]
 ~~~~~~~~

-A> `scalaz.ioeffect.IO` is a high performance `IO` by John de Goes, which we can
+A> `scalaz.ioeffect.IO` is a high performance `IO` by John de Goes.
+It has a
-A> add to our `build.sbt`
+A> separate lifecycle to the core scalaz library and must be manually added to our
+A> `build.sbt` with
 A>
 A> {lang="text"}
 A> ~~~~~~~~
-A>   libraryDependencies += "org.scalaz" %% "scalaz-ioeffect" % "2.6.0"
+A>   libraryDependencies += "org.scalaz" %% "scalaz-ioeffect" % "2.8.0"
 A> ~~~~~~~~
 A>
-A> Do not use the unsupported `scalaz-effect` or `scalaz-concurrency` packages,
+A> Do not use the deprecated `scalaz-effect` and `scalaz-concurrency` packages.
-A> preferring the `scalaz.ioeffect` variants of all typeclasses and data types.
+A> Prefer the `scalaz.ioeffect` variants of all typeclasses and data types.

 ### Creating